 Field-hunting tip

-Look in granite pegmatites country — that is the host setting where rittmannite typically forms.
+Look in granite pegmatites country, the host setting where rittmannite typically forms.
 If you start seeing triphylite, apatite, siderite in float, you are in the right ground.
 Field specimens usually show a tabular crystals, massive, granular habit, so train your eye for that shape before scanning the outcrop.